jeosol/hello-world-docker/README.markdown

 ```
 make hello-world-repl-container
 ```
 and the user is dropped into a repl.
+The *greet-user* is defined in the hello-world/src/hello-world package.
+Type ***package*** in the repl to confirm that the current package is hello-world/src/hello-world.

 ## Installation

 ## Author